NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Wand of Chromatic Burst (4th-level).md

 * * *

 **Effect** Choose one color of the [[Spells/Chromatic Armor|Chromatic Armor]] the wand created for you.
-The spell ends and light of that color flashes brightly in a 20-foot emanation.
+The spell ends and light of that color flashes brightly in a @Template\[emanation|distance:20\].
 Creatures in the area take 4d6 damage of the type associated with the color you chose, with a basic Reflex save against your spell DC.
 This action has the trait corresponding to the damage type you chose.

 * * *